draconisPW/PWMAngband/docs/command.rst

 Moving (arrow keys, number keys) or (arrow keys, number keys, 'yuhjklbn') This causes you to move one step in a given direction.
 If the square you wish to move into is occupied by a monster, you will attack it.
-If the square is occupied by a door or a trap you may attempt to open or disarm it if the appropriate option is set.
-Preceding this command with CTRL will cause you to attack in the appropriate direction, but will not move your character if no monster is there.
+If the square is occupied by a door, you will attempt to open it.
+If the square is occupied by a trap, you will attempt to disarm it unless you are immune to traps: in that case, you simply move there without harm.
+Preceding this command with CTRL will cause you to alter (attack, tunnel, open, disarm or close) in the appropriate direction, but will not move your character if there is nothing there to alter.
 These commands take some energy.

 ..

 Walk (``W``) or Walk (``-``)
-  The walk command lets you willingly walk into a trap or a closed door, without trying to open or disarm it.
-This command requires a direction, and takes some energy.
+  The walk command lets you willingly walk into a trap without trying to disarm it.
+This command may take a count, requires a direction, and takes some energy.

 ..

 Run (``.``) or Run (``,``)
   This command will move in the given direction, following any bends in the corridor, until you either have to make a "choice" between two directions or you are disturbed.
-You can configure what will disturb you by setting the disturbance options.
+For more information about what can disturb you, see the `Disturb` section.
 You may also use shift plus the "roguelike" direction keys (roguelike keyset), or shift plus the "original" direction keys on the keypad (both keysets, some machines) to run in a direction.
   This command may take an argument, requires a direction, and takes some